From The Awakening:”The voice of the sea speaks to the soul. The touch of the sea is sensuous, enfolding the body in its soft, close embrace.”

 Q: Was The Awakening forgotten until Kate Chopin’s literary revival in the 1970s?

 A: With a few exceptions here and there, it was.
-But her short stories were not forgotten.
-Several of the stories appeared in anthologies from the 1920s on, and several important scholars were writing about her fiction for decades before it caught fire with the appearance of her Complete Works in 1969.
+But some of Chopin’s short stories were not forgotten.
+Several of those stories appeared in an anthology within five years after her death, others were reprinted over the years, and important scholars were writing about her fiction for decades before it caught fire with the appearance of her Complete Works in 1969.

 Q: Was Kate Chopin involved in the women’s suffrage movement, in the progressive movements for educational reform, health care reform, or sanitation improvement?
 Was she involved in any other historically significant happenings of her time?